-Exacerbating the affordability and accessibility challenges to the Missoula community even more over recent years was the advent of an unprecedented global pandemic caused by the Covid-19 coronavirus and subsequent variant strains.
+Exacerbating the affordability and accessibility challenges to the Missoula community even more over recent years was the advent of an unprecedented global pandemic caused by the Covid-19 coronavirus and subsequent Delta variant strain.
 Better understanding the impacts from the pandemic, and the vulnerabilities that it exposed, is an added example of why updated census data is needed.

 Impacts related to climate change that are affecting the community have accelerated, and the Growth Policy should be recalibrated accordingly.
 A large part of this should be to coordinate the Growth Policy with more recent information and data about impacts from climate change in the Missoula area.
-This could include the recent International Panel on Climate Change (IPCCC) report, as well as more local planning efforts such as the Climate Ready Missoula Plan, which includes climate change scenarios and projections that could be addressed or incorporated more into the Growth Policy vision, and the County Wildfire Community Preparedness Plan (CWPP).
+This could include the recent International Panel on Climate Change (IPCC) report, as well as more local planning efforts such as the Climate Ready Missoula Plan, which includes climate change scenarios and projections that could be addressed or incorporated more into the Growth Policy vision, along with the County Wildfire Community Preparedness Plan (CWPP).

-- A list of plans and policies that have been adopted (or are still pending) since the adoption of the Growth Policy are provided in Appendix B. - A list of recommendations for updates to the Growth Policy, including updating the Community Profile, is provided in Appendix A.
+A list of plans and policies that have been adopted (or are still pending) since the adoption of the Growth Policy are provided in Appendix B.